MSBrett/azfw_hybrid/docs/AZFW_SETUP.md

 ## Add Network Rules (Layer 3) to the environment

-Navigate to the 'Rules (Classic)' blade on the Azure Firewall and create two new Network Rule Collections using the following information:
+Navigate to the 'Rules (Classic)' blade on the Azure Firewall, *delete the existing network rule (priority 200)*, and create three new Network Rule Collections using the following information:

-### Domain Controllers
+### Domain Controller  Network Rule

 **Properties:**